 \section{Introduction}

-Survival analysis or time-to-event analysis models \textit{when} an event of interest will occur, rather than just \textit{whether} it will happen or not \cite{wang2019machine}.
-Applications of survival analysis span many domains, including healthcare (e.g., time to disease recurrence or mortality), social sciences (e.g., duration of unemployment), engineering (e.g., time to equipment failure), and finance/business (e.g., time to default or until a customer churns).

-A defining feature of survival analysis that differentiates it from standard regression is censoring, where the true event time is only partially observed \cite{klein2006survival}.
+Survival analysis or time-to-event analysis models \textit{when} an event of interest will occur, rather than just \textit{whether} it will happen or not \citep{wang2019machine}.
+Applications of survival analysis span many domains, including healthcare (e.g., time to disease recurrence or mortality), social sciences (e.g., duration of unemployment), engineering (e.g., time to equipment failure), and finance/business (e.g., time to default or customer churn).
+A defining feature of survival analysis that differentiates it from standard regression is \textit{censoring}, where the true event time is only partially observed \citep{klein2006survival}.
 Under right-censoring, the exact time an event of interest occurs may be unknown because the observation period may end before the event happens.
 For example, consider a $5$-year clinical drug trial where mortality is the main outcome; the mortality event may be right-censored if the individual drops out early or remains alive through the $5$-year observation period.
 This incomplete event time information distinguishes survival analysis from standard regression tasks, where the target is always observed.

-Despite its broad applicability, survival analysis often remains challenging due to (a) right-censoring, (b) small dataset sizes, e.g., a several hundred samples or fewer \citep{drysdale2022survset}, and (c) covariates that may be irregularly sampled over time \cite{wang2019machine}.
-While foundation models have been developed for survival analysis in specialized medical tasks \citep{steinberg2024motor,vu2025tabular}, for general-purpose survival analysis, it remains standard to use specialized models fit from scratch on a single dataset, without the use of pretrained representations.
-Recent work has investigated the ability of large language models for survival analysis, primarily through prompting or few-shot learning \citep{jeanselme2024review}; these approaches have been used primarily in narrowly defined clinical settings, e.g., cancer prognosis or cardiovascular risk \citep{hu2024predicting, han2023large}, and do not explicitly address how to learn from censored data.
+Despite its broad applicability, survival analysis often remains challenging due to (a) right-censoring, (b) small dataset sizes, e.g., a several hundred samples or fewer \citep{drysdale2022survset}, and (c) covariates that may be irregularly sampled over time \citep{wang2019machine}.
+While foundation models have been developed for survival analysis in specialized medical tasks \citep{steinberg2024motor,vu2025tabular}, for general-purpose survival analysis, it remains standard to use specialized models fit from scratch on a single dataset.